kbaesler/Wave/docs/source/features.rst

 Data Queries
 +++++++++++++
 One of the major benefits of using the ESRI platform it allows you to perform spatial and attribute based queries against the data to validate and perform analysis.
-Resulting in this operation being heavily used, which leads to code-duplication and/or memory management issues if used improperly.
+As side-effect, the same APIs are used repeatively, which leads to code-duplication and/or memory management issues if used improperly.

-The ``ITable`` and ``IFeatureClass`` interfaces have been extended to include ``Fetch`` methods that simplifies the operation by abstracting the logic and enforcing the proper memory management for the COM objects.
+The ``ITable`` and ``IFeatureClass`` interfaces have been extended to include ``Fetch`` methods that simplifies queries by abstracting the complexities while enforcing the proper memory management for the COM objects.

 .. code-block:: c#